account-tech/docs/move-framework/concepts/intents.md

 Similarly to `Account`, the `Intent` type has a generic `Outcome` field.
 This is where the intent resolution status is tracked.
 The Account interface can define one or more outcome types depending on how the intents should be resolved.

-To keep the intent interfaces as generic as possible, this type is instantiated before requesting an intent and passed as an argument.&#x20;
+To keep the intent interfaces as generic as possible, this type is instantiated before requesting an intent and passed as an argument.